katiestar99/ansible/docs/docsite/rst/network/user_guide/platform_frr.rst

 FRR Platform Options
 ***************************************

-The `FRR <https://galaxy.ansible.com/frr/frr>`_ collection supports the ``ansible.netcommon.network_cli`` connection.
+The `FRR <https://galaxy.assible.com/frr/frr>`_ collection supports the ``assible.netcommon.network_cli`` connection.
 This section provides details on how to use this connection for Free Range Routing (FRR).

 .. contents::
   :local: